ChilliCream/hotchocolate-docs/docs/dataloaders.md

 The _DataLoader_ is now injected by the execution engine as a field resolver argument.

-_DataLoaders_ have to be injected at field resolver argument level and **NOT** as constructor arguments since the lifetime of a _DataLoader_ is in many cases shorter than the class containing the field resolvers.
+_DataLoader_ have to be injected at field resolver argument level and **NOT** as constructor arguments since the lifetime of a _DataLoader_ is in many cases shorter than the class containing the field resolvers.

 ```csharp
 public Task<Person> GetPerson(string id, [DataLoader]PersonDataLoader personLoader)